Voyagers: SS Robert Heinlein

 “Very well, chief…get back to work.”
 He disconnected and looked over to his two senior officers.
 “We can’t get back to Earth soon enough,” he said.

 “We just left Star OC 4 yesterday,” Arnie said.
-Star OC 4 was a star Omicron Leonis star system, which was located the Leo constellation.
-The Liberty was in the midst of a four-month mission mapping and exploring the system.
+Star OC 4 was a star in the Omicron Leonis star system, which was located the Leo constellation.
+The Liberty was in the midst of an eight-month mission mapping and exploring the system.

 “I know, and that’s the scary part.
 We still have a lot more to explore,” Sarah said.